 Renewable heat has until recently received scant attention compared with renewable electricity generation, even though heat accounts for around twice as much total energy use (and a corresponding proportion of carbon emissions) in the UK and other high-latitude countries.
 Renewably-sourced combined heat and power is a priority for future innovation, and at Glasgow we focus particularly on:

-- Geothermal energy (Younger, Yu, Westaway, Paul, Banks and Karimi), embracing both deep systems and shallow systems using heat-pumps
+- Geothermal energy (Yu, Westaway, Paul, Banks and Karimi), embracing both deep systems and shallow systems using heat-pumps

 - Algal biomass (Watson, Sharp, Paul).